cmkobel/CompareM2/docs/05 quick start.md

 # Quick start ⚡️

-You have a set of bacterial or archaeal genomes, either MAGs or isolates, that you wish to analyze and compare.
+If you have a set of bacterial or archaeal genomes, either MAGs or isolates, that you wish to analyze and compare - CompareM2 is the tool for you.

 ## 1) Install

-Assuming you already have conda/mamba installed.
+Assuming you already have conda/mamba installed, CompareM2 can be installed in a single step.

 ```bash